 PRP Treatment for Hair Loss

-PRP contains growth factors which stimulate existing hair follicles and increase blood flow to the treated areas..
-This in turn increase hair growth.
-Its effect is long lasting probably six months to three years duration.
-To maintain results, two to three sessions per year are necessary to maintain the desired outcome.
+PRP contains growth factors which stimulate existing hair follicles and increase blood flow to the treated areas.
+This in turn increases hair growth.
+PRP treatment also increases hair diameter and thus volume, which improves the feeling of density on the head.
+Its effect is long lasting, generally six months to three years duration.
+To preserve the desired outcome, two to three sessions per year are necessary as maintenance.

 Male or female pattern baldness or hair loss is a common complaint.
-It is a genetic trait and PRP role in altering such a condition will be temporary.
+It is a genetic trait and PRP’s role in altering such a condition will be temporary.
 After some months when PRP therapy effects diminish, andro-genetic hair loss reverts back to the original condition.
 Therefore, plan to discuss maintenance sessions with your provider.
-PRP treatment is also used in Alopecia Areata and results with generally good results.
+PRP treatment is also used in Alopecia Areata with generally good results.

 The major role of PRP treatment is strengthening existing hair and slowing the progression of hair loss.
-It will always need a series of treatment every three to four months to maintain results in the long term.
-PRP treatment also increases hair diameter and thus volume, which improves the feeling of density on the head.
+Realistic expectations are important.
+Your results will require treatment every three to four months to maintain for the long term.
 This treatment can be performed alone or this may be combined with Finestride, Minoxidil, low level laser therapy or other treatment options.